cloudfoundry-community/terraform-aws-cf-install/README.md

 Then restart your shell to pick up the new `$PATH`.

-Your chosen AWS Region must have sufficient quota to spin up all of the machines.
+Your chosen AWS Region must have sufficient quota to spin up **all** of the machines.
 While building various bits, the install process can use up to 13 VMs, settling down to use 7 machines long-term (more, if you want more runners).

 Optionally for using the `Unattended Install` instruction, install git.

+#### NOTE: Building the entire Cloud Foundry cluster will take a little over an hour!
+It hasn't hung (probably), it just takes a little while to do ALL THE THINGS.

 ### Easy install